DataDriven 75: 90 Days of Data Engineer Interview Data

 Nine submissions, on a 23-line solution.
 The grader is not a compiler; every one of those rejections is a deliberate run that the data engineer believed would pass.
 DEs try a CTE, then a window function, then LAG, then a self-join.
 Around submission seven somebody remembers the row-number-difference trick and the problem collapses in three more lines.

-That trick is not derivable on the clock.
-You have seen it or you have not.
+The trick is not derivable on the clock.
+A candidate has seen it or has not.
 Of the 2,103 DEs who have attempted Longest Visit Streaks, the median DE who passed had attempted at least one other gaps-and-islands problem in the previous 30 days.
 The median DE who failed had not.

 At this level, data engineering interview questions test pattern recall more than problem-solving.
 That is how to prepare for them, not a complaint about them.